JRJurman/automated-ticket-printer/README.md

-# Modular Ticket Printer
+# Automated Ticket Printer
 This project is an automated solution to print tickets and items as they get assigned.
 It is a library that exposes object standards and a server for making new ticket sources (github, jira, trello, etc...) and printers (console, receipt printer, web browser, etc...) easy to connect to each other.

 **This Project is no longer in development.
-If you wish to print tickets in a less modular way,
+If you wish to print tickets in a less automated way,
 check out https://github.com/JRJurman/ticket-printer**

 ## Installation